stephenhuey/fadetheme/README.md

 `TINT_API_TOKEN=mylongstring4mykey2dostuff283u8rjfj3j rails s`

-One of the interesting UX choices I faced was
+One of the interesting UX choices I faced was whether or not was whether to transition out items that were not currently located in the viewport of the screen.
+Also, if someone is scrolling, do you count an image that's only 50% or 30% visible as in the viewport?
+Would you start fading out an image that was only 5% visible, especially if it was unlikely the viewer had seen it?
+In the end I went with it, but Verge makes that behavior easy to tweak.
+For example, with Verge you can say the element has to be completely within the bounds of the top and bottom to be considered.

 ## Notable Dependencies